-Q: What are the advantages of attending Calvary Chapel Junior High School?
+Q: What are the advantages of attending Calvary Chapel Middle School?

 - Your child will form relationships with other students that can be maintained from 6th grade to high school graduation.

 - Your child will have multiple opportunities to compete in after-school athletics/activities.

 - Your child will be challenged by a strong academic curriculum that is vertically aligned from kindergarten through 12th grade.

-- Your child will be surrounded by a Christian environment that is open and sincere in its adherence to God’s Word and its desire to live for and please God.
+- CCMS is sincere in its adherence to God’s Word and its desire to live for and please God.

 - Your child will learn from teachers that love their students, teach them academically, and model for them what a real Christian looks like.

 - Your child will be part of a school that is small enough for every student to know one another and large enough for students to find new friends as they grow and mature and have exciting and various opportunities.

-- CCJHS offers a large variety of electives.
+- CCMS offers a large variety of electives.

 Q: When are applications available?